soymadip/My-Practice-Environment/PYTHON/Notes/• Day 41-60/50 - read readlines and other methods.md

 # readlines() method

-The readline() method reads a single line from the file.
-If we want to read multiple lines, we can use a loop.
+The readline() method **reads a single line from the file**.
+- If we want to read multiple lines, we can use a loop.

 ```python
 f = open('myfile.txt', 'r')